Liwmo/liwmo.github.io/_posts/2017-11-15-handwritten-code.markdown

 <img src="/assets/images/handcode_1.jpg"/>

 which is less justified.
-For context, this was part of the first test (75 points total) for a second-year [OOP][1] class that follows an introductory course and a data structures course.
+For context, this was from the first test (75 points total) for a second-year [OOP][1] class that follows an introductory course and a data structures course.
 The task was to simply rewrite a `for` loop using `do while`, and yes, the remaining questions were less trivial.
 Anyway, here's an excerpt from the end-of-year course evaluation:

 >...Perhaps I have the wrong impression of this course, but I always imagined it as more conceptual.
 However, the exam scoring, although mostly fair, does not always reflect this.
 For example, taking off points for a missing semicolon seems like overkill.
 If this were CS1250 and someone wrote `if(yada yada condition);` then I could see why that would be a conceptual problem.
 However, if someone writes the following:
   `int num = 0;